instadeepai/jumanji/docs/environments/pacman.md

 ## Reward
-Pacman is a dense reward setting, where the agent recieves a reward of +10 for each pellet collected.
+Pacman is a dense reward setting, where the agent receives a reward of +10 for each pellet collected.
 The agent also recieve a reward of 20 for collecting a power pellet.
 The game ends when the agent has collected all 316 pellets on the map or touches a ghost.

 Eating a ghost when scatter mode is enabled also awards +200 points but, points are only awarded the first time each unique ghost is eaten.